Emerging Leaders Institute

-The Community Media Emerging Leaders Institute uses a strength-based approach to enable young and diverse community media leaders with different backgrounds and perspectives to come together as a community of learners for personal growth and renewal.
+The Community Media Emerging Leaders Institute uses a strength-based approach to enable diverse community media leaders with different backgrounds and perspectives to come together as a community of learners for personal growth and renewal.
 The institute includes three, virtual, interactive workshops, plus peer coaching.

 WHAT PARTICIPANTS CAN EXPECT:

 • Reflect on your personal leadership strengths and challenges in the context of a changing landscape for community media

 • Explore an anti-racist framework to inform personal goal-setting and the development of a “leadership manifesto” to guide your next chapter as a community media leader

 • Participate in a supportive peer group of community media leaders from across the country, and